Frankfurt homosexual trials: Consequences and reactions

 The Frankfurt Homosexual Trials in the Adenauer era marked a turning point that ended the relatively lax enforcement after the Second World War, and began a period of more intense persecution of homosexuals in Germany.
-Omar G. Encarnación, a Professor of Political Studies at Bard College, called the trials "the most vicious episode of gay persecution in postwar Europe."
+Omar G. Encarnación, a professor of Political Studies at Bard College, called the trials "the most vicious episode of gay persecution in postwar Europe."

 A total of six of the persecuted men committed suicide: a 19-year-old jumped from the Goethe Tower, a dental technician and his friend poisoned themselves with illuminating gas.
 However, current research assumes only two suicides were related to the trials.
 Many of the accused were harmed professionally or socially.
 Others fled abroad.

 The psychiatrist Reinhard Redhardt examined some of the individuals involved in the trials and prepared a study about it.
 This is accompanied by an appendix, which contains biographical sketches for some of the examined.

-The trials were the inspiration for the play The Right to Self by Rolf Italiaander, which premiered on April 2, 1952 at the Hamburg Kammerspiele.
-The play's premiere marked the first time after the Second World War that homosexuality was discussed on a German stage.
+The trials were the inspiration for the play The Right to Self by Rolf Italiaander, which premiered on April 2, 1952, at the Hamburg Kammerspiele.
+The play's premiere marked the first time since the Second World War ended that homosexuality was discussed on a German stage.

 In 1994, the Frankfurter Engel memorial was installed in the vicinity of the Frankfurt courthouse, to commemorate those persecuted under anti-homosexual legislation.